 \section{Abstract}

 Optimal treatment regimes are personalized policies for making a treatment decision based on subject characteristics, with the policy chosen to maximize some value.
 It is common to aim to maximize the mean outcome in the population, via a regime assigning treatment only to those whose mean outcome is higher under treatment versus control.
-However, the mean can be an unstable measure of centrality, resulting in imprecise statistical procedures, as well as unfair decisions that can be overly influenced by a small fraction of subjects.
+However, the mean can be an unstable measure of centrality, resulting in imprecise statistical procedures, as well as unrobust decisions that can be overly influenced by a small fraction of subjects.
 In this work, we propose a new median optimal treatment regime that instead treats individuals whose \emph{conditional median} is higher under treatment.
 This ensures that optimal decisions for individuals from the same group are not overly influenced either by (i) a small fraction of the group (unlike the mean criterion), or (ii) unrelated subjects from different groups (unlike marginal median/quantile criteria).
-We introduce a new measure of value, the Average Conditional Median Effect (ACME), which summarizes across-group median treatment outcomes of a policy, and which the optimal median treatment regime maximizes.
+We introduce a new measure of value, the Average Conditional Median Effect (ACME), which summarizes across-group median treatment outcomes of a policy, and which the median optimal treatment regime maximizes.
 After developing key motivating examples that distinguish median optimal treatment regimes from mean and marginal median optimal treatment regimes, we give a nonparametric efficiency bound for estimating the ACME of a policy, and propose a new doubly robust-style estimator that achieves the efficiency bound under weak conditions.
-Finite-sample properties of the estimator are explored via numerical simulations and the proposed algorithm is illustrated using data from a randomized clinical trial in patients with HIV.
+To construct the median optimal treatment regime, we introduce a new doubly robust-style estimator for the conditional median treatment effect.
+Finite-sample properties are explored via numerical simulations and the proposed algorithm is illustrated using data from a randomized clinical trial in patients with HIV.